bitnami/charts/bitnami/redis/README.md

 ### To 9.0.0

-The metrics exporter has been changed from a separate deployment to a sidecar container, due to the latest changes in the Redis&trade; exporter code.
+The metrics exporter has been changed from a separate deployment to a sidecar container, due to the latest changes in the Redis&reg; exporter code.
 Check the [official page](https://github.com/oliver006/redis_exporter/) for more information.
 The metrics container image was changed from oliver006/redis_exporter to bitnami/redis-exporter (Bitnami's maintained package of oliver006/redis_exporter).

 ### To 7.0.0

 In order to improve the performance in case of slave failure, we added persistence to the read-only slaves.
 That means that we moved from Deployment to StatefulSets.
 This should not affect upgrades from previous versions of the chart, as the deployments did not contain any persistence at all.

-This version also allows enabling Redis&trade; Sentinel containers inside of the Redis&trade; Pods (feature disabled by default).
-In case the master crashes, a new Redis&trade; node will be elected as master.
+This version also allows enabling Redis&reg; Sentinel containers inside of the Redis&reg; Pods (feature disabled by default).
+In case the master crashes, a new Redis&reg; node will be elected as master.
 In order to query the current master (no redis master service is exposed), you need to query first the Sentinel cluster.
 Find more information [in this section](#master-slave-with-sentinel).

 ### To 11.0.0